Corsican Assembly

 The Corsican Assembly or Assembly of Corsica (Assemblea di Corsica; Assemblée de Corse) is the unicameral legislative body of the territorial collectivity of Corsica.
 It has its seat at the Grand Hôtel d'Ajaccio et Continental, in the Corsican capital of Ajaccio.
 After the 2017 territorial elections, the assembly was expanded from 51 to 63 seats, with the executive council expanding from 9 to 11 members (including the president).

 History

-Before 1975, Corsica was a département of the French region of Provence-Alpes-Côte d'Azur.
+Before 1975, Corsica was a department of the French region of Provence-Alpes-Côte d'Azur.

 On 2 March 1982, a law was passed that gave Corsica the status of territorial collectivity (collectivité territoriale), abolishing the Corsican Regional Council which had existed before.
 Unlike the regional councils, the Corsican Assembly has executive powers over the island.

 In 1992, three institutions were formed in the territorial collectivity of Corsica: